ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.heatingcontrol/README.md

 * limits and step widh for profil temperatures adjustable in admin for Pittini vis
 * simple window status view (in html) for Pittini vis added
 * room state as simple html table for vis added
+* (optionally) extend override when temperature is changed; in standard new temperature is set, but timer is not changed
+* (optionally) Thermostat handles "window is open"
 * issues in github:
 	* #161 Profil springt zur angegebenen Zeit nicht um
 	* #153 cron Probleme beim ändern eines Profils mittels Javascript